The Mayor of Erewash 2017/18 is Councillor Mary Hopkinson

 The Mayor’s Charity Appeal

-The Attendance of the Mayor at Functions
+Notes on the attendance of the Mayor at functions

 The Mayor, as First Citizen, should be accorded due precedence and respect within the Borough.

-The formal announcement of the Mayor is “His Worship the Mayor of Erewash, Councillor Abey Stevenson”.
+The formal announcement of the Mayor is “The Worshipful the Mayor of Erewash, Councillor Mary Hopkinson”.

 The Mayor will normally be accompanied by her Consort and a Chauffeur.
 The Chauffeur should be advised of changes to programme, parking and the anticipated time that the event will end.

 Invite the Mayor to your event

 As Mayor, Councillor Hopkinson is looking forward to visiting all parts of the borough and meeting, listening and talking to its residents.
 She is particularly keen to invite groups into the Town Halls, particularly school children, to hear about local democracy especially as 2018 will be the centenary of the right to vote given to women.

 To invite the Mayor to your event, or to request a visit to either of the town Halls, you should download our leaflet or send a written invitation via the Mayor’s Office.
 Invitations are considered on a strictly first come, first served basis and you may wish to telephone the Mayor’s Office to check the Mayor’s availability before writing.